-Embedded in the legal controversy pending before the Supreme Court is the Combatant Status Review Tribunal (CSRT), an executive body created by the administration two and a half years after the detentions began at Guantánamo to determine whether the detainees were "properly detained" as "enemy combatants".
+Embedded in this legal controversy is the Combatant Status Review Tribunal (CSRT), an executive body created by the administration two and a half years after the detentions began at Guantánamo to determine whether the detainees were "properly detained" as "enemy combatants".
 Under the CSRT scheme, panels of three military officers can consider any information - including information obtained under torture and other ill-treatment - in making their determinations.
 The detainee, virtually cut off from the outside world, has no access to a lawyer or to classified information used against him.
 Judicial review is limited to a single federal Court of Appeals and to an assessment of the CSRTs "propriety of detention" decisions.
 The government contends that this scheme is an adequate substitute for habeas corpus.

 Amnesty International considers that an absence of due process has left all of the Guantánamo detainees arbitrarily detained, in violation of international human rights law, which applies at all times, including in times of emergency or war, however defined.
-The organization's new report details the right of the detainees to challenge the lawfulness of their detention in an independent and impartial court and their right to a remedy - whether that remedy be release or the initiation of trial proceedings.
+The detainees have the right to challenge the lawfulness of their detention in an independent and impartial court and to a remedy - whether that remedy be release or the initiation of trial proceedings.
 Belated, unfair and truncated administrative review followed by narrow judicial review falls far short of the USA's international obligations.
 Moreover, nearly six years after the first detainees arrived in the Guantánamo base, no such reviews by the Court of Appeals have as yet been conducted.

-Amnesty International's report details the flaws in the CSRT system, including its lack of independence, its lack of competence to order a remedy, the denial of legal counsel to the detainee who has no meaningful way to confront the government's case against him, the use of information obtained under unlawful methods including torture and other ill-treatment, and the non-transparency of the CSRT system which can obscure the reasons for these unlawful detentions.
+The CSRT's fundamental flaws include its lack of independence, its lack of competence to order a remedy, the denial of legal counsel to the detainee who has no meaningful way to confront the government's case against him, the use of information obtained under unlawful methods including torture and other ill-treatment, and the non-transparency of the CSRT system which can obscure the reasons for these unlawful detentions.
 In addition, this scheme - reserved for foreign nationals - is discriminatory, in violation of international law.